Kharabet/fulcrum_ui/packages/fulcrum-website/index.md

                         {% include svg/step-4.svg %}
                     </div>
                     <h3 class="mb-20">Minimal Liquidation Penalties</h3>
-                    <p>Why should borrowers be fully liquidated if their position goes under margin maintenance?<br></p>
+                    <p>Why should borrowers be fully liquidated if their position goes under margin maintenance?
-                    <p>Fulcrum liquidates traders such that margin maintenance is brought from 15% to 25%.</p><br>
+              Fulcrum liquidates traders such that margin maintenance is brought from 15% to 25%.
-                    <p>This reduces slippage, protects lenders, and allows traders to maintain their exposure while reducing potential losses.</p>
+                This reduces slippage, protects lenders, and allows traders to maintain their exposure while reducing potential losses.</p>
                 </div>
             </div>
             <div class="col col-4 col-sm-6 col-xs-12">